 Our oldest resident is Gertrude who is an Embden cross Toulouse goose.
 Gertrude was one of the very first animals to join us when we started smallholding in Sussex back in 2009.
 Gertrude still lays eggs during the summer and is now kept company by her daughter, Gertie, and their mate, Eric who is a pure Embden and who arrived in 2019.
 Their first goslings were hatched in spring 2020.
 During the winter months the geese can be very friendly, however in spring and summer Eric gets very protective of his ladies and their eggs and he likes to sneak up on us and grab our trouser legs if we are not careful!

 Our goats are reared for breeding and for meat but like most farms there are a few favourites and pets in the herd.
 The goats are a mix of various breeds, predominantly Boers and Boers crossed with dairy goats.
-There are around 15 breeding girls plus two boys – Tyger, a pure bred Boer who is 3 years old, and Xsander, who joined us in autumn 2021.
+There are around 10 breeding girls plus two boys.

 Most of the goats born each year are either sold for breeding or pets or are reared on for meat for local food producers.